th1j5/IoT-Solid-project/README.md

 ---

 The complete system is visualized in the network diagram below.
 The different components can be found in the submodules included in this repository.
+All technical details about the system are described in the [report](./report/Report.pdf).

 ![proof-of-concept-1](README.assets/proof-of-concept-1.png)